eliyetres/NLU/Lab1/REPORT.md

 ### In task 2, and perhaps also task 3, some shortcomings of the model were hopefully discovered.
 Adress  shortcomings of the model in task 2 and 3 by modifying or extending the training data.
 (E.g. you can add examples or insert new intents.)
 Try to validate the improvements by measuring performance as in task 3.
 Report the shortcomings, describe how you tried to address them, and how it went.

 For this test I added the labels travel and support.
 The training data and the test data included different utterances.
 The errors were mosly for greetings, many of them were different from anything in the training data.
 The model correctly predicted the restaurant searches and the travel utterances.
-They all had "keywords" like cities or technology.
+A reason for this might be because they all had "keywords" like cities or technology that was present in the training data.

 #### Results
 ```console